 3. DirtTrack Mats

 Prevent contaminants from entering the booth with DirtTrack mats.
 Easily peeled and replaced, these adhesive mats are placed outside the booth to trap dirt and dust from painters’ shoes, vehicles’ tires and carts’ wheels before they enter the paint booth.
 Garfoot says, “It’s always good to protect the floor of your booth.
 Not just to keep your floor looking nice, but to keep your paint jobs clean.”

 4. Quality Paint Booth Filters

-Quality filters are designed and manufactured for durability and long-lasting performance in your paint booth.
+Quality paint booth filters are designed and manufactured for durability and long-lasting performance.
 Low-quality spray booth filters, as well as poor booth maintenance, can create safety hazards and contribute to negative air pressure and contamination buildup.
 Poor quality filters will also plug faster, with intake filters disintegrating and ending up in your paint job.

 5. REVO Accelerated Curing Systems

 REVO Accelerated Curing Systems’ short wave infrared (IR) technology quickly cures fillers and coatings from the inside out within minutes.
 The most advanced products in the REVO line, REVO Rapid and REVO Speed units include heat sensors to prevent the IR waves from burning the coatings or the panels.
 After it reaches full temperature, the sensors will shut off the unit until it cools enough to reach full temperature once again.